 Plus, federal e-filing is now included at no additional charge with all TurboTax federal products.

-Products like TurboTax CD/Download or TurboTax Online can handle the most complex returns with ease (and allow you to file your taxes electronically for a faster refund).
+TurboTax can handle the most complex returns with ease (and allow you to file your taxes electronically for a faster refund).
 You just need to answer simple questions, such as whether you've had a baby, bought a home or had some other life-changing event in the past year.
 TurboTax will then fill out all the right forms for you.

 However, if you still feel uncomfortable doing your taxes on your own, TurboTax offers some economical additional services you can purchase when preparing your return.
-You can talk to a tax professional with the Ask a Tax Expert service, have your return reviewed by a professional, or purchase Audit Defense coverage so that you are professionally represented in the event of an audit.
+You can talk to a tax professional by phone to get your questions answered, or purchase Audit Defense coverage so that you are professionally represented in the event of an audit.
 If you are concerned about preparing your own return, these services will give you added confidence and peace of mind.